Mustard2/MustardUI/README.md

 # MustardUI

-MustardUI is an user interface for human models.
+MustardUI is a Blender script, which provides an intuitive and easy-to-use user interface for human models.

 ## Features